 3. A little kindness goes a long way.

 Cast members are Disney fanatics eager to let you in on their favorite attractions and places to eat in the parks.
 Better yet, if the circumstances warrant, they’re able to open doors and grant line-jumping access to some of the parks’ attractions.
-It’s important to note that this isn't an official policy and can vary depending on the cast member -- but it's worth taking the time to ask them questions and befriend them.
+It’s important to note that this isn't an official policy and can vary depending on the cast member.

 4. There's a secret pet cemetery at the Haunted Mansion.

 Okay, it's not a real gravesite, but unbeknownst to many guests, there's a second pet cemetery at one of the park's most beloved attractions.
-When you queue up for the Haunted Mansion, you'll see a pet cemetery out front -- but there's another one located on the west side of the building that has four tombstones dedicated to a skunk, a frog, a cat, and a dog.
-The only way to access it and see it up close is it to politely ask a cast member, who should be happy to oblige.
+When you queue up for the Haunted Mansion, you'll see a pet cemetery out front, but there's another one located on the west side of the building that has four tombstones dedicated to a skunk, a frog, a cat, and a dog.